itsDigvijaysing/What-I-Learned/Salesforce/Admin/Notes.md

 - Profile - One and only profile to each user. & standard profile can not be edited we can clone them and create custom ones.
 We can activate enhanced profile interfaces from User management settings.
 Very important for access management & permission sets can  be used to grant more access.
 - Permission Sets - Used to grant more functionality to users than their profile permits.
 New permission set is very restricted then we open up as per our requirement.
 - Permission set group - Its group of permission sets which we can assign to users rather than doing it manually for each permission set.
 We also have muted permission set so if we don’t want our assigned user to do some tasks of which was previously granted by permission set then we can create muted permission set which will mute the thing so assigned user will not be able to do it (removing permission granted by permission set group by using muted permission set).
+- Validation Rule will be first process to execute.
+(Don't Apply if Quick Create Used.)

 ## Objects: